Secondary articulation

-In phonetics, secondary articulation occurs when the articulation of a consonant is equivalent to the combined articulations of two or three simpler consonants, at least one of which is an approximant.
+In phonetics, secondary articulation occurs when the articulation of a consonant is equivalent to the combined articulations of two or three simpler consonants, at least one of which is usually an approximant.
 The secondary articulation of such co-articulated consonants is the approximant-like articulation.
 It "colors" the primary articulation rather than obscuring it.
 Maledo (2011) defines secondary articulation as the superimposition of lesser stricture upon a primary articulation.

 Types

 There are several kinds of secondary articulation supported by the International Phonetic Alphabet: